aperezdc/zsh-notes/README.md

 - `ZSH_NOTES_HOME`: Path to the directory containing Markdown text files.
   If unset, `~/Notes` will be used as the default.

+In the file selector, the usual `fzf` key bindings apply, plus the following additional ones:

+- `Ctrl-N`: Always creates a new file named after the query string, regardless of whether it matches files or not.

 ## Installation